thedarkking01/codelens-ai/README.md

 npm run dev
 ```

+> **Note:** `npx prisma migrate dev` automatically runs `prisma generate` after applying migrations, so you don't need to run it separately.
+Only run `npx prisma generate` explicitly if you need to regenerate the Prisma client without running migrations (e.g., in production using `prisma migrate deploy`).

 This starts both the **API server** (`localhost:5000`) and the **indexing worker** concurrently.

 ### 4. Set up the frontend